Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Upper bound of the spectral flow

 \subsection{Step 3}

-This step defines six cut-off functions.
-Let $\check{\chi}^o$ and $\check{\chi}$ be the cut-off functions whose supports belong to the tubular neighborhood of the binding, and which depend only on $\rho$ in terms of the coordinate in subsection \ref{subsec_binding_00}, with
+In this step, six cut-off functions are defined.
+Let $\check{\chi}^o$ and $\check{\chi}$ be the cut-off functions which are supported only on the tubular neighborhood of the binding, and which depend only on $\rho$ in terms of the coordinate in subsection \ref{subsec_binding_00}, with

 Note that $\check{\chi}\circ\check{\chi}^o = \check{\chi}^o$.